Pinjasaur/hn-whoishiring-stats/readme.md

-# Hacker New's `whoishiring` Submissions Historical Data
+# Hacker News `whoishiring` Historical Stats

 ![The chart backed by this data, showing HN hiring trends from July 2019 – July 2024](chart.png)

+Brief background: wanted to leverage the Hacker News API to get a sense of the hiring trends over the past 5 years, specifically given the COVID pandemic and the fall & rise of US Federal Reserve interest rates.

 Setup: